Best Walking Shoe Frequently Asked Questions

 Finding the right shoes is very important because wearing a shoe that doesn't have enough flexibility and cushioning can lead to pain in your shins, knees and joints.

-Here are some great recommendations for neutral shoes.
+Here are some great recommendations for neutral shoes:

 Now, things can get a bit more complicated when you have high arches and are an overpronator, not an underpronator, as described above.
 An overpronator is someone whose feet roll inward when they strike the ground.
 An overpronator needs a more supportive shoe to avoid having arch pain.